celprov/celprov.github.io/_pages/about.md

 <h2> Highlights </h2>
 <div style="padding-bottom: 40px; white-space: pre-line;">
-Enthusiastic about developing pipelines drawing from significantly contributing to magnetic resonance imaging data processing software using Python and Git toolings during Ph.D.
+<b>Medical imaging expert with 5 years of experience</b> in developing, testing, and optimizing scalable, high-performance, and modular data pipelines for MRI using Python, R, containers, HPC, and Git tooling, building on strong foundations in biomedical
+engineering, biomarker research, and mathematics.
+<span style="display:inline-block; height:16px;"></span>

-Appreciated for excellent organizational and managing skills that ensure a reliable and timely delivery of results.
+<b>Appreciated for outstanding organizational</b> and for working effectively both independently and in teams, demonstrating curiosity, initiative and autonomy in solving complex problems and ensuring a reliable and timely delivery of results.
+<span style="display:inline-block; height:16px;"></span>

-Recognized to show good communication skills whether it is to collaborate and coordinate with different stakeholders or to present clear results to a broad audience.
+<b>Recognized for excellent communication skills</b>, whether it is to collaborate with a multidisciplinary team or to communicate the interpretation of complex medical data to a broad audience effectively.
 </div>

 <h4> My motto </h4>